 Rostro de Cristo Volunteer Program

-Service Length:13 months (July-August): 2 weeks of U.S. orientation in mid-July followed by 2 weeks of in-country orientation in Ecuador.
-One full year of service, beginning and ending at the beginning of August.
+13 months (summer - summer): 2 weeks of U.S. orientation in July followed by 2 weeks of in-country orientation in Ecuador.
+Volunteers serve for one full year, beginning in late July and ending at the beginning of August the following year.

 Single young men and women, no dependents, ages 21 - 30 years.
 Knowledge of the Spanish language preferred.
 Good health.
 College degree or significant life/work experience.
 Faith-based motivation to serve others and live in community with other volunteers.
 Application process includes a personal interviews.

 Room, board, in country health insurance and monthly personal stipend.
 Round trip airfare from USA to Ecuador.
 Orientation in the US, 4 retreats in Ecuador, and a re-entry retreat in the US.
 Volunteers are asked to support RdC with community fundraising efforts.

 Volunteers live together in an intentional community setting.
 There are two separate volunteer houses located in the Guayaquil area, and volunteers are both a part of their house community (of five to seven people) as well as the larger volunteer community (of 12 - 15 total volunteers).

 Orientation program early July through early August.
 RdC offers spiritual, community and supervisory support from our staff in Ecuador and alumni mentors in the US.
 RdC organizes 4 community retreats throughout the year, and a re-orientation retreat in the US.